sonaal0805/music_app/README.md

 ## Packagae choices: ##

-1. Built using React based NextJS framework: NextJs because it is much the framework makes it much easier to scale the app.
+1. Built using React based NextJS framework: NextJS because it makes it much easier to scale the app.
-2. Mui: Very matured and stable library for styling.
-Easy and intuitive to use.
-Significantly reduces the need to write css
+2. Mui: A mature and stable library for styling.
+It is easy and intuitive to use and significantly reduces the need to write CSS.
-3. react-flip-move: for animation when objects in a list change.
+3. react-flip-move: Used for animation when objects in a list change.
-4. timeago.js: To covert review timestamps to a duration from current timestamp
+4. timeago.js: Used to convert review timestamps to a duration from the current timestamp.

  ## Steps to run the app:  ##

 1. Install node version 18.7.0
-2. Run: npm install
+2. `npm install`
-3. Run: npm run dev
+3. `npm run dev`

  ## Improvements: ##